willwray/lo_libs/readme.md

  - `lo_test`, a simple unit testing framework
  - `lo_adder`, a helper module for adding integers, depends on `lt_test`
  - `lo_strings`, a helper module for manipulating strings, has no dependencies
- - `lo_shuttle`, an application to launch shuttles, depends on all other modules

 # Compiling and running

 On the command line: